Do you want to add a WordPress logout link to your site?

 Don’t forget to click on the ‘Save Menu’ button to store your changes.

-You can now visit your website to see the logout link in your navigation menu.
+You can now visit your WordPress blog to see the logout link in your navigation menu.

 The problem with adding the logout link in the menu is that it is visible to all users (both logged-in and logged-out).
 It only makes sense to show the logout link to users who are actually logged in.

 You can do that by following our instructions on how to show different menus to logged-in users.